 1768 New York Journeyman Tailors’ Strike

 The first recorded strike in U.S. history happened well before the labor movement began.
 About two dozen journeyman tailors waged a walkout in 1768 to protest a wage reduction, according to Tim McNeese’s book “The Labor Movement: Unionizing America.”
 The striking tailors defied the master tailors they worked for by advertising their services in local newspapers and setting higher wages for themselves.
 There had been other earlier labor protests, but the tailors’ turnout more closely resembled modern-day strikes, McNeese wrote.

 1824 Textile Workers’ Strike

-More than 100 women walked off their jobs on May 26, 1824, when the owners of the cotton mill where they worked in Pawtucket, R.I., decided to cut wages by 25 percent and increase the workday from 12 hours to 13 hours, according to the New England Historical Society.
+More than 100 women walked off their jobs on May 26, 1824, when the owners of the cotton mill where they worked in Pawtucket, Rhode Island, decided to cut wages by 25% and increase the workday from 12 hours to 13 hours, according to the New England Historical Society.
 Workers from other mills joined the strike, and the number of strikers grew to more than 500.
 The strike continued for about a week, until the mill owners agreed to a compromise.